ho-nl/magento2-Ho_Templatehints/README.md

 ![Console $0](docs/console.gif)

-## Todo
-Show hints directly from the console in the devtools.

 ## Inner Workings
 The module adds an additional html-attribute to the outer most element of a layout element.